-Performance-based assessments take a different approach by focusing first on the adequacy of the process that produced a product or service, and then on the product itself.
+Performance-based assessments take a different approach by focusing first on the adequacy of management behaviors and the processes that produced a product or service, and then on the product itself.
 If problems are found in the product or work processes, the assessor evaluates the methods and procedures used to implement the applicable requirements in an effort to find the failure that led to the problems.
 The assessor is expected to determine whether a non-compliance or series of non-compliances with procedures could result in a failure to satisfy top-level requirements.
 Results of prior compliance assessments may help the assessor in determining the focus areas for planning performance-based assessments.

-In performance-based assessments, great emphasis is placed on getting the full story on a problem before coming to a conclusion.
-If an assessor sees a problem with the execution of a welding process, the next step should determine the extent of the problem.
+In performance-based assessments, greater emphasis is placed on the impact of issues discovered rather than on simply the existence of non-compliance issues (i.e., a compliance assessment).
+The assessor addresses the impact of the issues against the adequacy of what is being assessed.
+As an example, if an assessor sees a problem with the execution of a welding process, the next step should be to determine the impact of the problem, e.g., what is the impact on the quality of the final weld?
 Is it limited to one welder?
 Is it limited to one process?
-Can the problem be traced to the qualification program for the welding process?
-Or is there a problem with the weld material itself, indicating a problem such as engineering or procurement?
+Can the problem be traced to the qualification program for the welder or to the qualification program for the welding process?
+Is there a problem with the weld material itself, indicating a problem such as engineering or procurement?